-- Check that you have correctly configured the flow exporter to send flows to the server for each of the monitored interfaces.
-To list the interfaces that send flows, go to Reports " Alerts & Tools " Flow Collectors " Flow Tops, select the Flow Sensor, set Output to Debug, set Top Type to Any Interface and generate the top for the last 10 minutes.
-The In/Out_If column shows the SNMP index of every interface that exports flows, whether or not it was configured as a monitored interface in the Flow Sensor. - ✓ If you see statistics for only one traffic direction (inbound or outbound), go to Reports " Alerts & Tools " Flow Collectors " Flow Records, and generate a listing for the last 10 minutes.
+- ✓ Ensure that you have correctly configured the flow exporter to send flows to the server for each of the monitored interfaces.
+To list all interfaces that send flows, go to Reports " Tools " Flow Collectors " Flow Tops, select the Flow Sensor, set Output to Debug, set Top Type to Any Interface and generate the top for the last 10 minutes.
+The In/Out\If column shows the SNMP index of every interface that exports flows, whether or not it was configured as a monitored interface in the Flow Sensor configuration. - If you see statistics for only one traffic direction (inbound or outbound), go to Reports " Tools " Flow Collectors " Flow Records, and generate a listing for the last 10 minutes.
 If all your IPs are listed in a single column, check the flow exporter's configuration and feature list.
-Not all devices can export flows in both directions (e.g. Brocade equipments generate only inbound sFlow) or with the same SNMP interface index. - ✓ It is normal for the readings to differ from the SNMP Sensor or from other SNMP-based monitoring tools.
-The Flow Sensor counts In/Out traffic as traffic entering/exiting the IP Zone (when IP Validation is enabled), unlike SNMP tools that count In/Out traffic as traffic entering/exiting the interface.
-You can double-check the traffic readings of the Flow Sensor by configuring a SNMP Sensor (page 42). - ✓ If you define interfaces with the Traffic Direction parameter set to "Auto", make sure that the IP Zone you have selected for the Flow Sensor contains all your IP blocks. - ✓ If the Flow Sensor does not show the correct statistics after upgrading the router's firmware, the SNMP index of interfaces has probably changed.
-In this case, enter the new SNMP index for each monitored interface. - ✓ The Flow Sensor can crash during a spoofed attack, for not having enough RAM, when a monitored interface has the Top Generator parameter set to "Full".
-It is highly recommended to set the top parameter to "Extended", not to "Full". - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide from page 21.
+Not all devices can export flows in both directions (e.g. Brocade equipments generate only inbound sFlow) or with the same SNMP interface index. - The traffic readings of the Flow Sensor may differ from the SNMP Sensor or from other SNMP-based monitoring tools.
+Flow Sensor counts In/Out traffic as traffic entering/exiting the IP Zone (when IP Validation is enabled), unlike SNMP tools that count In/Out traffic as traffic entering/exiting the interface.
+You can double-check the traffic readings of a Flow Sensor by configuring a SNMP Sensor that monitors the same flow exporter (page 46). - ✓ If the Flow Sensor does not show the correct statistics after upgrading the router's firmware, the SNMP index of the interfaces may have changed.
+In this case, enter the new SNMP index for each monitored interface. - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide from page 22. - ✓ Make sure you are running the latest version of the software.